atian25/generator-install/README.md

 - clean : Where to clean generator cache, default to false

 - tmpDir : Where to npm install generator, default to `os.tmpDir()`

+- buildin : true to use config.json of this repository , default (false) to query npm using keyword 'yeoman-generator'

 ### Config.json